Saving money is vital for building a strong foundation with money.

 What are the challenges of saving money?

-Many times, your first money saving challenge will teach you how saving money in advance is a game changer in how you handle money.
+Many times, your first money saving challenge will teach you how saving money in advance is a game-changer in how you handle money.

-These monthly money saving challenges are about creating new habits while you are saving an emergency fund or paying off debt.
-Each month, you set aside a small amount of money to savings.
+These monthly money challenges are about creating new habits while you are saving an emergency fund or paying off debt.
+Each month, you set aside a small amount of money for savings.
 There is no need to compare yourself to the person next to you.
 This is your money journey and no two are identical.

 - Your Current Age * 12 = Amount Saved

 - (Your Current Age + adding a zero) *12 = Amount Saved